sindresorhus/eslint-plugin-unicorn/docs/rules/prevent-abbreviations.md

 Default replacements are available [here](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/master/rules/prevent-abbreviations.js#L13).

-This rule is fixable only for variable names where abbreviation has with exactly one replacement defined.
+This rule is fixable only for variable names with exactly one replacement defined.

 ## Fail